 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-It is better to take Sucrazen Suspension empty stomach (1 hour before food or 2 hours after food).
+Sucrazen Suspension is to be taken empty stomach.

 In Depth Information on Sucrazen Suspension

-- Take Sucrazen on an empty stomach, preferably 1 hour before a meal.
+- Take Sucrazen Suspension on an empty stomach, preferably 1 hour before a meal.

-- Avoid taking antacids, before or after 30 minutes of taking a dose of Sucrazen.
+- Avoid taking antacids, before or after 30 minutes of taking a dose of Sucrazen Suspension.

 - Notify your doctor if you have a kidney disorder, as it may put you at a greater risk of developing aluminum overload.